DE-RSE/de-rse.github.io/en/conf2019/index.md

 ## Annoucement

-Following the success of the [First and Second international Conference of Research Software Engineers in the UK](https://rse.ac.uk/events/past-conferences/), a national conference addressing research software and the people behind in the German research landscape will be held at the Albert Einstein Science Park in Potsdam on June 4-6 2019.
+Following the success of the [first three international Conference of Research Software Engineers in the UK](https://rse.ac.uk/events/past-conferences/), a national conference addressing research software and the people behind in the German research landscape will be held at the Albert Einstein Science Park in Potsdam on June 4-6 2019.

 We are expecting a lively mix of 200 attendees from different research domains.
 The purpose of this national conference is to get together with people who develop software that is used in any field of research.
 We call these people Research Software Engineers (RSEs), but they exist under many job titles (from postdoctoral researcher to research associate, to faculty).